Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Acknowledgments

-\textit{Software}: The authors acknowledge the use of the LIGO Algorithm Library~\cite{lalsuite}, and specifically of the \texttt{LALInference} inference package~\cite{Veitch:2014wba}, as released through \texttt{conda}~anaconda.
-Plots were produced with \texttt{matplotlib}~\cite{Hunter:2007}.
-The authors acknowledge use of \texttt{iPython}~\cite{PER-GRA:2007}, \texttt{NumPy}~\cite{harris2020array} and \texttt{SciPy}~\cite{Virtanen:2019joe}.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-0.2cm The authors would like to thank Jonathan Gair, Evan Goetz, Martin Hendry, Daniel Holz, Suvodip Mukherjee, Ethan Payne Jameson Graef Rollins, Nicola Tamanini, Paxton Turner, Madeline Wade, Alan J. Weinstein for useful discussions.
-Y.~H., C.-~J.~H., S.~V.~acknowledge support of the National Science Foundation, and the LIGO Laboratory.
-LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under cooperative agreement PHY-0757058.
-S.~V.and Y.~H.~acknowledge support of the National Science Foundation trough the award PHY-2045740.
-Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
-H.-Y.~C. is supported by NASA through NASA Hubble Fellowship grants No.\ HST-HF2-51452.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
-L. S. acknowledges the support of the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), Project No. CE170100004.
-This is LIGO Document Number DCC-P2100350.
+Y.~H., C.-~J.~H., S.~V.~, and J.~S.~K.~acknowledge support of the National Science Foundation, and the LIGO Laboratory.
+LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under Cooperative Agreement No. PHY-2309200.
+Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
+S.~V.and Y.~H.~acknowledge support of the National Science Foundation through the Award No. PHY-2045740.
+C.-~J.~H. acknowledges the support from the Nevada Center for Astrophysics, from NASA Grant No. 80NSSC23M0104, and the National Science Foundation through the Award No. PHY-2409727.
+H.-Y.~C. was supported by NASA through NASA Hubble Fellowship grants No.\ HST-HF2-51452.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under Contract No. NAS5-26555.
+H.-Y.~C is supported by the National Science Foundation under Grant No. PHY-2308752 and Department of Energy under Grant No.~DE-SC0025296.
+L. S. acknowledges the support of the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), Project No. CE170100004 and No. CE230100016, and the Australian Research Council Discovery Early Career Researcher Award, Project No. DE240100206.
+This is LIGO Document No. DCC-P2100350.